josh-stillman/devops-for-typescript-devs/README.md

   - We'll go with Fargate for now, since its easier to get up and running.
 Sadly, it's not in the free tier, so you'll need to stop your service after deploying or you'll be charged.
 - ECS Service.
 This is responsible for starting and stopping your containers.
 You can configure how many containers you wish to run, setup scaling rules, setup networking, and more.
 - Task Definition.
 This is the set of instructions the Service uses for starting each container.
 You can configure things like how much cpu and ram to allocate for your container, as well as setup environment variables.
 - Task.
-An ECS "Task" is a single running container instance.
+An ECS "Task" here is a single running container instance.
+(A Task can have [multiple](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/application.html) running Docker containers if you need to run "sidecar" tasks, but generally a task definition should have one main container with a single purpose.)

 In addition, we are going to place an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) in front of our ECS Service.
 The ALB will let us easily point a subdomain to our service using Route 53 (like https://api.jss.computer) and use https.
 Then, we'll only allow traffic going to our container from the ALB, rather than directly.